seamless-medley/medley/packages/node-medley/README.md

 This is useful when `node-medley` is being used in an environment without any audio devices installed.

-Or you simply because you just need to consume the PCM audio data without sending it to the actual audio device. see [requestAudioStream](#requestaudiostreamoptions) method.
+Or simply because you just need to consume the PCM audio data without sending it to the actual audio device. see [requestAudioStream](#requestaudiostreamoptions) method.

 *Example:*
 ```js